 How to Stop a Cat Scratching Its Neck

-If your cat is scratching at its neck, you’ll need to find an effective way to put a stop to it.
-Regardless of whether it has a wound on its throat, it’s an undesirable habit.
+If your cat is scratching at her neck, you’ll need to find an effective way to put a stop to it.
+Regardless of whether she has a wound on her throat, it’s an undesirable habit.

 The proximity of such a collar to a cat’s neck could be a problem.
-Only take this approach if you can be confident that it will not aggravate a wound further.
+Only take this approach if you can be confident that it will not aggravate the wound further.

-You could also dress your cat in a sweater that restricts access to its neck.
+You could also dress your cat in a sweater that restricts access to her neck.
 Pet-sized turtleneck sweaters are available.
-If it can’t reach its neck and throat, a cat cannot scratch it.
-Only attempt to dress your cat in clothing if they’ll tolerate it.
+If she can’t reach her neck and throat, she cannot scratch it.
+Only attempt to dress your cat in clothing if she’ll tolerate it.

-If your cat does wear a sweater, you’ll also need to ensure that they don’t overheat.
+If your cat does wear a sweater, you’ll also need to ensure that she doesn’t overheat.
 Cats have a specific body temperature.
-If they’re hotter than 105 degrees Fahrenheit, they’re in danger.
+If she’s hotter than 105 degrees Fahrenheit, she’ll be in danger.

 Training a Cat Not to Scratch Its Neck

 Training is the best way to stop this behavior.
-When your cat begins scratching, distract them.
+When your cat begins scratching, distract her.

-Make a noise that will get its attention.
-Your cat needs to consider neck-scratches to be an unpleasant experience, not a relief.
-This may seem to be mean, but it’s for its own good.
+Make a noise that will get her attention.
+Your cat needs to consider neck scratches to be an unpleasant experience, not a relief.
+This may seem to be mean, but it’s for her own good.

-Consider applying an ointment like Neosporin, too.
-It’s designed for pain relief, but will also stop a wound itching as much as it starts to heal.
+Consider applying an ointment, like Neosporin.
+It’s intended for pain relief, but will also stop a wound itching as much as it starts to heal.

 Look into blunting your cat’s claws, not declawing your cat.
-You cannot watch them 24/7.
-You need to ensure that, if they do start scratching, any damage caused is minimized.
+You cannot watch her 24/7.
+You need to ensure that, if she does start scratching, any damage caused is minimized.